-Now obviously it’s better if you try and do this without completely freaking people out [or getting arrested],
+Now, obviously, it’s better if you try and do this without completely freaking people out

-Find people who have mad skills or jobs that you would like to learn and see how they do it.
+Find people who have mad skills or jobs that you would love to master and see how they do it.

 Take a day/week/month and trail them carefully, watching their every move.